loveencounterflow/pipedreams/README.md

 ### Using Events instead of Data Items

 In my experience, writing 'something streamy' to process whatever data often starts out as an idea how to `send transform_this data`, then `send transform_that data`—as a sketch where those stream transforms all receive bits of raw business source data in a piecemeal fashion, and emit bits of business data in the targetted format.
+Quite often the result will look like the last code snippet, above: lots of simple, unnamed stream transforms whose definitions are put right in the middle of the pipeline.

 There's nothing wrong with that approach, and the simplicity of it sure helps to get started.
-On the downside, sending raw business data scales not so nicely; it tends to break down the very moment you realize that at some point in your stream you want to communicate facts that are not part of the business data itself, but belong to a meta level.
+On the downside, sending raw business data doesn't scale very far;
+it tends to break down the very moment you realize that at some point in your stream you want to communicate facts that are not part of the business data itself, but belong to a meta level.
 It is then that moving from 'data items' to 'events' is appropriate.

-Using events means nothing but wrapping each piece of data into a container object.
+'Using events' just means wrapping each piece of data into a container object.
 JavaScript's simplest container is the list (a.k.a. the Array type), so one way of wrapping data is to always send pairs `[ event_name, event_value, ]`.
 Here's what a rewritten stream transform might look like: